xhu2003/xhu2.github.io/README.md

 # xhu2.github.io
-This is Carina's personal website under development
+This is Carina's personal website
+Showcasing the photography hobby